lanl/PyBNF/docs/installation.rst

 Simply type the following in a terminal:

     :command:`python3 -m pip install pybnf`

+Windows users running Anaconda Python 3 from "Anaconda Prompt" should instead type only ``pip install pybnf``.

 The above command will use your current version of Python 3 to install the most recent version of PyBNF released on the Python Package Index, along with all required dependencies.